Table of Contents

 Individual events are offered in American style, International style, and Nightclub dances.
-All events are open to leaders and followers of either gender.
+All events are open to leaders and followers of any gender.
 Two or more dances separated by a slash constitute a multi-dance event.
-Contestants in multi-dance events must dance all dances.
+Contestants in multi-dance events will be judged collectively in all listed dances.
 Contestants in International style categories must dance International style, and contestants in American style categories must dance American style.

 Events are open to all amateur competitors.
 Although the event is collegiate in nature, competitors do not have to be students and there are no age restrictions for any events.

 Competitors should be ready to dance at least 30 minutes before their scheduled event.